Contrarian Corpus

 • Replace CEO Dr. Klaus Kleinfeld with a leader who has successful industry operating experience

-• Elect Elliott's four director nominees (Christopher Ayers, Elmer Doty, Bernd Kessler, Patrice Merrin) to the Arconic board
+• Elect Elliott's four director nominees (Christopher Ayers, Elmer Doty, Bernd Kessler, Patrice Merrin)

-• Separate the Chairman and CEO roles
+• Separate the Chairman and CEO roles; limit CEO to zero outside boards for first two years

 • Reincorporate in Delaware and institute an annually elected board